yerkes-gencore/generate_cellranger_multi_run/README.md

 Configuring the regex expressions may not be easy, consider using https://regex101.com/ to help.

-The script should only require basic python3 packages, but in the event you do not have them installed, you can use the `python3_environment.yml` to create a conda environment similar to the one I used to test this.
+The script should only require basic python3 packages, but in the event you do not have them installed, you can use the `python3_environment.yml` to create a relatively minimal conda environment similar to the one I used to test this.

 Example program call: